 Local Regulations

-In addition to international standards, local fire codes may impose specific requirements.
-Compliance with these regulations is mandatory and often involves regular inspections by fire marshals.
+On top of national standards, local fire codes may impose specific requirements.
+Compliance is mandatory and typically involves regular inspections by fire marshals.
+Local codes can be stricter than national ones, so always check both.

 Evacuation Drills